deltadeltalambda/Challenges/cornellctf25/casting_shadows/solution/writeup.md

 # Solution

 The aim of this challenge is to find a precise location (latitude and longitude) on a map.
 The general approach for problems like this is to narrow in on our solution step-by-step.
 Think of it like a shrinking radius of possible locations - how can you find what country this is in, then what region in that country, etc.?
-Your goal should always be to eventually narrow in on a region small or sparse enough, before going through it with a fine-tooth comb.
+Your goal should be to eventually narrow in on a region small or sparse enough, before going through it with a fine-tooth comb.

 ### Step 1: Analyse Image